matter-labs/zksync-web-era-docs/docs/api/api.md

 ## EIP712

-In order to supply additional fields like token in which to pay the fee or provide bytecode for the smart contracts to be deployed, EIP712 transactions should be used.
+To specify additional fields like the token for fee payment or provide the bytecode for new smart contracts, EIP712 transactions should be used.
 These transactions have the same fields as standard Ethereum transactions as well as two additional ones:

 - `eip712_meta` of type `Eip712Meta`, which contains additional L2-specific fields (`fee_token`, etc).
 - `transaction_type` should be equal to `712`.